Astrophysics Wrapped 2025: Year-in-Review of Every Astrophysics arXiv Paper from 2025: Results and Discussion

-\textbf{Keywords} are another interesting metric we can compare collaborative indices against.
-We dedicate a separate section to keyword statistics relative to other metrics later on (Sub-section \ref{sec:keywords}), but we give a brief discussion here.
-We find that the top 30 most-used keywords all have collaborative indices within one standard deviation of the mean of the whole sample and hence show no significant difference.
-This conclusion remains valid irrespective of if we include self-assigned keywords (for more details, refer to sub-section \ref{sec:keywords}) or not.
-Even when considering \textbf{subfields}, another metric we talk about later in sub-section \ref{sec:subfields}, this conclusion remains the same with the exception of the sub-field `Multi-Messenger Astronomy', which has an LCI of 27 (1.4$\sigma$ from the mean), indicating that `Multi-Messenger Astronomy' papers tend to have a large number of local collaborators. \\\\ Next, looking towards \textbf{journal metrics}, we can check the collaboration indices for papers that are published versus those that are not and also compare across papers published in different journals.
-When comparing journal versus non-journal published papers, we find the mean across the two samples to be within 1$\sigma$ of the mean of the entire sample for all four indices.
-We also calculate the indices for all papers from each of the top 10 most published journals in our dataset and find no variation across journals that exceeds 1$\sigma$ of the mean for any of the four indices. \\\\ We also do a comparison with \textbf{citation metrics} and find no significant correlation between any of the collaboration indices and citation metrics (defined in \ref{sec:citations_into}).
-However, there are some interesting features in the plots showing these indices versus the number of citations for the different citation metrics.
-We will not comment on these features, but have shown the plots in the Appendix for interested readers.
-We also find no variation in collaboration indices outside 1$\sigma$ of the mean when comparing these indices between papers published in journals versus those that are not published.
-This does not change when the sample includes papers that have been submitted for publication but have not yet been accepted for publication. \\\\ From the \textbf{telescopes} associated with each paper, we calculate the collaboration indices for each telescope.
-All telescopes have their collaboration indices within or barely exceeding one standard deviation but are all within two times the standard deviation.
-Hence, there is no significant difference in the groups or collaborations that work on different telescopes. \\\\ From all of this, we can conclude that the type of collaboration does not change with the broad category, specific subject matter or citation score of a paper.
-Generally, all telescopes, subjects and subfields are \textbf{being equally worked on} by both small and large, local and global collaborators and groups without any bias.
+From all of this, we can conclude that the type of collaboration does not change with the broad category, specific subject matter or citation score of a paper.
+Generally, all telescopes, subjects and subfields are being equally worked on by both small and large, local and global collaborators and groups without any bias.
 A simple and elegant way to demonstrate this is to check if any of these metrics (primary subject, keywords, etc) differ by the total number of authors per paper.
 We find that across all metrics, the average number of authors per paper is within one standard deviation of the mean, confirming that across all these metrics, there are both mega-collaborations and small, focused teams working.
 We welcome this conclusion, considering it implies that the split between big groups and small teams working on any given area of the field is consistent across the field, though all areas may not have the same number of people working in them.
-This means \textbf{all subjects and sub-fields within the field are being equally investigated by individuals and small groups as well as large multinational teams}.
+This means all subjects and sub-fields within the field are being equally investigated by individuals and small groups as well as large multinational teams.
 Irrespective of if an individual prefers working in a smaller group or as part of a large team, no sub-field is out of reach.
-We just need to find the right people. \\\\ Following this, one piece of information we thought would be helpful, was to give readers an idea about the \textbf{best places to do a specific kind of research} or where in the world are the highest concentrations of collaborators working on a specific area.
-To do this, we use the keywords and subfields and find the research specialisation for all 127 unique countries that astrophysics authors come from.
-Here, it is important to keep in mind that these are recommendations based solely on number statistics and do not reflect the quality of the research output.
-The full list is provided in the Appendix.
+We just need to find the right people.